Exploring the Douro Valley - All you need to know!

 Miranda do Douro is a fortified town situated on the edge of the Río Douro canyon, and has a long history as a stronghold in Portugal’s “wild east”.
 The town’s castle and 16th-century cathedral, though showing signs of wear, still exude an air of medieval grandeur.
 In contrast to its past, modern-day Miranda now welcomes weekend Spanish tourists instead of fending off Castilian invasions.

 To gain an understanding of the region’s unique border culture, which includes traditional practices such as the “stick dancing” of the pauliteiros, one can visit the Museu da Terra de Miranda.
-This museum offers an insight into the customs and traditions of Miranda do Douro and its surrounding area.Read more about the Vila Nova de Foz Côa
+This museum offers an insight into the customs and traditions of Miranda do Douro and its surrounding area.Read in our Vila Nova de Foz Côa Travel Guide